Fishing For Shellcrackers Tips And Tricks

 rambling_angler_outdoors Thanks for the advice.
 I use a technique my dad showed me in Florida for locating bluegill beds.
 I keep a long cane in the boat and when I get into a likely cove I tap the bottom and you can hear and feel the gravel on the cane.
 But this only works in the spring when they are up shallow.

 New Information On What Shellcrackers Eat

 I have spoken to several Redear/Shellcracker anglers recently and found that they are catching Redear in the winter.
 I describe this below.
 The thing that interested me was that they were catching these Redear in very shallow water on warm sunny days.
 They also informed me that they were told by some very old-school Redear anglers that they were eating a worm that was emerging from the gravel and floating up to the surface.
 Much like the trout that I chased for many years in Alaska they were lying in wait for the hatch.
 One particular angler told me that an old-timer told him that they were worms called a Perrywinkle but he wasn’t sure if that was the actual name or just what the local anglers called them.

 If you have any information on what these emerging larvae might be please contact me and I will add the information here firstname.lastname@example.org

 I have since found, probably because I was aware of the emerging larvae after talking to this angler and I began looking for them, a few cases from a large bug that obviously emerged from the bottom and crawled just above the surface to complete its metamorphosis.
-I’ve always been fascinated by entomology and in fact is one of the many reasons I fly fished almost exclusively for nearly 20 years.
-So I did a little research and found that these cases were from a dragon fly.
+I’ve always been fascinated by entomology and in fact, is one of the many reasons I fly fished almost exclusively for many years.
+So I did a little research and found that these cases were from a dragonfly.
 Check out this article about them here.